Internships: Information for Students

 5. Prepare for an Interview

 Some internship sponsors will require candidates to appear for an interview.
 To prepare, read up on employment interviewing and participate in mock interviews.
 Your internship coordinator (Dr. Han Yu, email@example.com) is available to help you.
-CES also has tips for preparation and offers several mock interview options.
+The Career Center also has tips for preparation and offers several mock interview options.

 6. Draft Internship Proposals (If Taken as a Credit-Bearing Class)